 Eastern Washington Catholic Charities offers social services, emergency aid, and other support to the poor and low income.
 They are involved in numerous programs and services, including some or all of the following.
 Referrals can also be made to other local Walla Walla agencies.

-- Food assistance programs, including pantries and lunches/snacks for students.
+- Free food assistance programs, including pantries and lunches/snacks for students.

 - Housing programs, including affordable units and emergency rent help, as funding allows.

 - Support for seniors, such as home delivered meals.

 - Help for immigrants.